-The attorneys in our Labor and Employment Law Practice Area advise our management clients on ways to meet their business needs in connection with all aspects of labor and employment law matters.
+The attorneys in our Labor and Employment Law practice area advise our management clients on ways to meet their business needs in connection with all aspects of labor and employment law matters.
 We assist employers in analyzing the soundness and comprehensiveness of their existing employment practices and policies, and provide suggestions and advice on establishing new guidelines to meet ever-changing business requirements.
 Our objective is to enable our clients to achieve their desired results while controlling and minimizing risks.
 One of our primary goals is to work with our clients to prevent claims.

 Despite best efforts, however, disputes and litigation sometimes arise.
 In those cases, the firm’s premier group of labor and employment attorneys can assist in providing management with the knowledge and resources necessary to limit clients’ exposure and expenses, and to resolve the matter.
 We have successfully represented employers in connection with all types of state and federal employment claims, including disputes related to employment contracts, wage-hour claims, unfair labor practice charges, union contract grievances, whistleblower claims, enforcement of non-competition agreements, as well as defense of claims of sexual harassment, discrimination, retaliation, defamation, wrongful discharge, intentional infliction of emotional distress, and related employment tort issues.

-When matters impact our management clients’ relationship with employees, the lawyers in our Labor and Employment Practice Area have the experience and knowledge to help achieve an outcome that will accomplish our clients’ overall business goals.
+When matters impact our management clients’ relationship with employees, the lawyers in our Labor and Employment practice area have the experience and knowledge to help achieve an outcome that will accomplish our clients’ overall business goals.
 Our lawyers are instantly accessible by telephone and electronic mail, and are committed to providing immediate responses to our clients’ needs.

 We represent all types of employers in nearly every industry sector.
-Our clients range from private employers with employees in a traditional manufacturing environment, to municipalities and school districts with employees spread out in numerous locations, to public employers with thousands of traditional and “virtual” employees located across the U.S. Our clients include:
+Our clients range from private employers with employees in a traditional manufacturing environment, to municipalities and school districts with employees spread out in numerous locations, to public employers with thousands of traditional and “virtual” employees located across the U.S.

 Our experience is exceptionally broad and varied.
 If a matter involves the employer-employee relationship, we generally have multiple practitioners with the experience and expertise necessary to address the issue.
 We provide advice and counsel in connection with:

-Labor Relations.
 Our clients regularly seek our advice and recommendations on positive changes to policies, practices, and communications programs as necessary to remain union-free.
 We conduct thorough training of supervisors and management to assist with not only legal compliance but also to enhance employee relations and address employee concerns.

 For unionized employers, our attorneys are experienced in handling proceedings in the private sector under the National Labor Relations Act and Railway Labor Act, and in the public sector before the New York Public Employment Relations Board.
 We provide legal advice and assistance during union organizing, picketing, decertification, and other circumstances affecting management’s interaction with organized labor.